suryaravikumar-pixer/Blog_application/README.md

 ```

 ## requirements.txt
-- The below command sumup the all installed packges into the requirements file.
+- The below command windup the all installed packges into the requirements file.
 ```bash
 pip freeze -> requirements.txt
 ```